tranquilit/WAPT-Documentation/source/wapt-changelog.rst

 Changes
 +++++++

-* waptexit: Displays a custom PNG logo if one is created in :file:`%WAPT_HOME%\\templates\\waptexit-logo.png`
+* [IMP] waptexit: display a custom PNG logo if one is created in :file:`%WAPT_HOME%\\templates\\waptexit-logo.png`;

-* nssm.exe is signed with Tranquil IT code signing key
+* [IMP] nssm.exe is signed with Tranquil IT code signing key;

-* waptconsole: Add locale and maturity columns in packages status grid
+* waptconsole: Add locale and maturity columns in packages status grid;

-* waptconsole: wapagent wizard; be sure to get a relative path when checking cert validity
+* waptconsole: wapagent wizard; be sure to get a relative path when checking cert validity;

-* waptsetup: Add /CopyPackagesTrustedCA and /CopyServersTrustedCA command line parameters to allow deployment of wapt with specific certificates with GPO for wapt without recompiling waptsetup.
+* waptsetup: Add /CopyPackagesTrustedCA and /CopyServersTrustedCA command line parameters to allow deployment of wapt with specific certificates with GPO for wapt without recompiling waptsetup;

   Example: